jgbarah/Notes/debian-executive.md

 ## Install Slimbook applications

+[Maybe this is no longer needed.
+In particular, in Gnome 42 now I have a menu selecting between three performance mode, and some tweeks about performance for optimizing battery usage]

 There are some [Slimbook applications](https://slimbook.es/tutoriales/aplicaciones-slimbook) potentially interesting in a [Slimbook PPA](https://launchpad.net/~slimbook/+archive/ubuntu/slimbook).
 But it includes packages only for Ubuntu.
 I decide to get some of them, as source code, and rebuild them for Debian testing.

 First, I create a new APT file, `/etc/apt/sources.list.d/slimbook-ubuntu-slimbook-impish.list`: